Have you ever wanted to "escape it all?"

 I forgot the country where she lived though but an expat for Asia nonetheless.

 Petite white chick with brown hair that goes to her shoulders.

-Met her at some "foreigners in Mexico City" event that I saw on Facebook in 2017.
+Met her at some "foreigners in Mexico City" event that I saw on Facebook.

 When we met, she seemed good spirited.